nzeemin/pclink11/README.md

  - Fix bugs for the failing test cases

 Second priority:
- - More tests, currently we have 100 test cases
+ - Need more tests, currently we have 100+ test cases
- - Compile under Linux/MacOS, configure CI to compile under Linux/MacOS on every commit
  - Reduce amount of logging, add option for verbosity level
+ - Process other command-line options, including file-specific ones

 Not implemented now, and not sure we will:
- - Link for foreground execution
+ - Link for foreground execution with /R or /FOREGROUND option, produce .REL file
  - LDA output - produce a file in absolute binary loader format
  - Overlays
  - Linkage with separated instructions/data spaces